kathesch/Personal-Website-Julia/project_showcase.md

 # Gallery

-These are a few visualizations from various projects I've done since Janurary 2020 with my most recent projects at the top.
+These are a few visualizations from various projects I've done since January 2020 with my most recent projects at the top.

+## Error and sensitivity of single steps of ODE solvers

+\mtt{/assets/IMEX_demo.gif}{Uses DifferentialEquations.jl to plot single steps of any ODE solver in DifferentialEquations.jl.
+You can see how the ODE solver introduces error by "jumping" to adjacent integral curves of the exact solution of the differential equation.}.

 ## Finite difference solver for the Navier-Stokes equation